 The locals call this area the Copper Basin due to the long history of copper mining in the area.
 The historic steel truss bridge, built in 1911, marks the spot where the gentle-flowing Toccoa River becomes the whitewater powerhouse Ocoee River as it flows northward from Georgia into Tennessee.
 It also divides the two states and two cities (McCaysville in Georgia, Copperhill in Tennessee).

 Ride the Rails (or Hop in the Car)

 If you’re riding the Blue Ridge Scenic Railway, these twin towns are the “end of the line” — the place where passengers disembark for a bite to eat and an amble through quaint shops filled with antiques, clothing, gifts and arts & crafts.

-Of course, you don’t have to ride the train to visit.
-It’s a quick drive from Blue Ridge (just 10 miles on GA Hwy.
-5) or Morganton (11 miles on GA Hwy.
+Of course, you don’t have to ride the train to visit the Copper Basin.
+To spend the whole day, just hop in the car and make the quick drive from Blue Ridge (it’s 10 miles via GA Hwy.
+5) or Morganton (11 miles via GA Hwy.
 60).

 Copper Basin Finds New Life

 The area is currently undergoing a revitalization effort, and seeing an influx of new stores and restaurants as a result.
 A group of locals and investors, for example, recently pressure-washed the bridge, and plans to install more than two dozen park benches around town.

 Other improvements include new streetlights, landscaping, and copper mining artifacts and signage to share the area’s history with visitors.
 A 4-acre park with exercise equipment, walking paths and pavilions is also planned for the area